Miles: 7.5 miles one-way to Royal Lake, another 1.3 miles to the upper basin area

 Map: Green Trails Tyler Peak No 136, Custom Correct Buckhorn Wilderness, Nat Geo Olympic Peninsula

-Favorite Eats After Hike: Turnip The Beet, 101 Brewery at Twana Roadhouse, Nourish Sequim, Finn River, or just Pack A Cooler.
+Favorite Eats After Hike: Turnip The Beet, Yodelin, 101 Brewery at Twana Roadhouse, Nourish Sequim, Finn River, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.

 Find out current conditions and as always, practice Leave No Trace.
 Pretty please.